 Focus on what you can replace today that will make a difference.
 It can be just one item.
-One of the easiest products to start with is replacing your cling wrap with Bees Wax Wraps or using reusable containers to store your lunches or leftovers.
+One of the easiest products to start with is replacing your plastic cling wrap with Bees Wax Wraps or Home Compostable Cling Wrap to wrap your lunches or leftovers.

 3. Seek out alternatives or go DIY

-EORTH’S online shop is full of great zero waste alternatives to many household and day-to-day items.
-If you already have a toothbrush that you recently purchased, don’t rush out to buy a Bamboo Toothbrush, wait until your current brush is ready to be disposed of.
+EORTH'S online shop is full of great zero waste, plastic free alternatives to many household and day-to-day items.
+If you already have a toothbrush that you recently purchased, don't rush out to buy a Bamboo Toothbrush, wait until your current brush is ready to be disposed of.

 You can also go the DIY method.
 Don't have any more plastic bags under the kitchen sink and are wondering what you're going to use to put your garbage in?
 Use a paper bread bag or try making a bin liner out of newspaper, there's a plethora of websites and YouTube videos that will show you how it's done.